-In looking for flights to visit a friend in Georgia, I stumbled upon cheap airfare to Tbilisi with a layover in Kyiv, Ukraine.
-While the layover could have been only 5 hours, I decided to go over earlier to spend a “delayed” layover in Kyiv for 3 days.
+In looking for flights to visit a friend in Georgia in the Summer of 2019, I stumbled upon cheap airfare to Tbilisi with a layover in Kyiv, Ukraine.
+While the layover could have been only 5 hours, I decided to extend it with a 3-day “layover” in Kyiv to explore the city.

-I wasn’t sure what to expect when visiting.
+I wasn’t sure what to expect when visiting Kyiv, Ukraine.
 I’d never been to a country this far east in Europe.
-Also, as someone who keeps up with politics, there isn’t a lot of good news the USA hears coming from Ukraine right now, especially with their tenuous relationship with Russia and its ongoing attempted annexation of eastern Ukraine as well as its annexation of Crimea.
+Also, as someone who keeps up with politics, there wasn’t a lot of good news the USA was hearing coming from Ukraine in 2019, especially with their tenuous relationship with Russia and its ongoing attempted annexation of eastern Ukraine as well as its annexation of Crimea.

 The best part was that I was there on her birthday weekend, which was so serendipitous!
 As a way of celebrating, her colleagues got together with her on the Friday and Saturday night that I was there.
 It gave me a lot of quality time to learn more about the city and hear stories about living in Kyiv.